gabriel-r100/Linux/README.md

   - Shell variables exist only within the shell they are created
   - Environment variables (aka process-wide variables) change how the system looks, acts, and feels.

+Shell variables can be declared and set on the terminal

+    VARIABLE="My variable"

+We can use the `unset` command to free the variable created, this variable will also disappear once the shell is closed.

+    unset VARIABLE

 We can view our environment variables using the `env` command.
 Environment variables will be in all capital letters

 ![1-env](https://github.com/gabriel-r100/Linux/assets/55646808/f310b421-bbca-4a07-b635-20b947274468)